Growing at home? Here are the recipes that we use…

 A substrate blend pioneered by TR Davis of Earth Angel Mushrooms.
 This is best for all fast growing strains such as Osyter mushrooms.

-This makes 1 Unicorn XLS fruiting bag (5kg in each).
+This makes 1 Unicorn XLS fruiting bag (4kg is recommended for each).

 WB25: 25% Wheat bran with 75% hardwood sawdust

 This is best for Shiitake but also good for King Oyster, Wine Cap, Chicken of the woods, Turkey Tail, Lions Mane, Maitake and Reishi .
 Other fast growing species such as Oysters will also grow fine on this if you struggle to source soy hulls.